 The Tin Coast is a cultural landscape of World Heritage site status and a place defined by Cornish mining.
-This area of breathtaking rugged coastline is popular with walkers, photographers and Poldark fans.
+This area of breathtaking rugged coastline is popular with walkers, artists and Poldark fans.

 St Just’s history is typical of the whole area, rich in mining, farming and fishing from remote times.
 Everywhere can be seen monuments of this, often amid the moorland, heather and gorse.

 One of Cornwall’s most iconic places, and a location in BBC’s Poldark.
 The famous Crowns engine houses of Botallack Mine cling dramatically to the foot of the cliffs.
 Botallack is owned and looked after by the National Trust and is able to care and conserve areas like this thanks to their members, volunteers and donors.

 The Lelant Mine and Beam Engine is an 1840s beam engine that powered the clifftop mine representing Cornish Mining and the World Heritage Site.
 In its dramatic clifftop setting in St Just in West Cornwall, Levant Mine and Beam Engine's surviving buildings and ruins as a Cornish Mining World Heritage Site offer a window on another world where men and women toiled to extract the riches of the earth from beneath crashing waves.
 The mine is looked after by the National Trust so that you can interact with living mining history.